1 / 10

 "Finally, the Puma is a decent little crossover from Ford.
 It’s just as fun to drive as a Fiesta (and almost as good as the original Puma from the 90s), with little trade-off in terms of ride quality.
 It should be cheap to run, too, thanks to its small turbocharged engines with mild-hybrid technology."

-Why the history lesson?
-Well, what we’re trying to say is, the Puma’s been a long time coming.
-It finally arrived in 2020 with trendy looks (it looks better in the metal, honestly), a versatile cabin and the fun driving experience we’ve become accustomed to from Ford.
+But it has been worth the wait.
+The Ford Puma arrived in 2020 with trendy looks (it looks better in the metal, honestly), a versatile cabin and the fun driving experience we’ve become accustomed to from Ford.

 You can’t really buy a basic Ford Puma, which explains why it looks relatively expensive on the used market (especially compared to the dreadful EcoSport).
 The most affordable models are badged Titanium, meaning you get things like cruise control, an eight-inch navigation system and rear parking sensors.
 Massage seats, too.
 Yup - on the entry-level car.

-Most people will be tempted by the sportier ST-Line or ST-Line X models, while early cars were also offered with First Edition packs.
+Most people will be tempted by the sportier Puma ST-Line or Puma ST-Line X models, while early cars were also offered with Puma First Edition packs.
 Depending on trim level, these adding features like extra driver assistance features or a panoramic sunroof.

 As you can probably tell, we rate the Ford Puma highly.
 You’ll pay strong money for one but that just reflects its desirability.